martineastwood/penaltyblog/README.md

 It combines advanced statistical models, efficient implementations (via **Cython**), and real-world workflows — from scraping public data to modelling outcomes and optimising fantasy teams.

-Built by [Martin Eastwood](https://pena.lt/y/about), who has worked with football clubs, governing bodies, and player agencies worldwide, `penaltyblog` is a foundation for real decision-making in football analytics.
+Built by [Martin Eastwood](https://pena.lt/y/about), who has worked with football clubs, governing bodies, and player agencies worldwide, `penaltyblog` is the foundation for football analytics.

 Whether you're a club analyst, independent researcher, or just data-curious, `penaltyblog` gives you the tools to go from data to insight — fast, flexibly, and with confidence.